At a glance

 What is a dry or dehydrated skin?
 Understanding dry skin on your face

 Let’s be honest, dry skin on your face just doesn’t look good.
-When talking about a beautiful skin, we immediately think of a supple, smooth, and flexible skin.
+When talking about beautiful skin, we immediately think of a supple, smooth, and flexible skin.
 And for that to happen, your face needs to be properly moisturized.

 Not only does it look better, but a well-hydrated skin is also healthier.
 Your skin can indeed better able to shed away dead skin cells to renew itself when it isn’t dry.